vodquang96/django-anymail/docs/sending/anymail_additions.rst

 helpful if you are working with Python development tools that offer type checking or other static code analysis.

-Availability of these features varies by ESP, and there may be additional limitations even when an ESP does support a particular feature.
-Be sure to check Anymail's docs for your :ref:`specific ESP <supported-esps>`.
-If you try to use a feature your ESP does not offer, Anymail will raise an :ref:`unsupported feature <unsupported-features>` error.

 .. _anymail-send-options:

 ESP send options (AnymailMessage)
 ---------------------------------

+Availability of each of these features varies by ESP, and there may be additional limitations even when an ESP does support a particular feature.
+Be sure to check Anymail's docs for your :ref:`specific ESP <supported-esps>`.
+If you try to use a feature your ESP does not offer, Anymail will raise an :ref:`unsupported feature <unsupported-features>` error.

 .. class:: AnymailMessage